The Reason for the Season

 “No, I wasn’t going to jump,” Joe said.
 “I just came out here to think, okay?”

-“Of course you did,” the man said.
+“Of course,” the man said.
 “I’m Donavan.”
 His voice was gravelly and careworn.
 He extended a gloved hand.

 Joe gave it a shake.
 The man’s grip was like a football player’s and he almost winced.